-This column appeared in the Arizona Daily Sun.
+This column appeared in the Arizona Daily Sun in October 2003.

 (Update: Andre Luciano completed his 13th season as the Northern Arizona University women’s soccer head coach in 2013.)

 Luciano’s passion a plus for NAU soccer

 You walk into his comfortable Skydome office and immediately realize he’s a soccer fanatic.
 You see the team portrait of Brazil’s 2002 World Cup-winning team.
 You notice the framed photo of a 1975 Sports Illustrated cover, the one featuring the legendary Pele.

 He is Andre Luciano, NAU’s third-year head soccer coach.